jeffbski-rga/aws-s3-multipart-copy/readme.md

     - metadata: Object (optional) - A map of metadata to store with the object in S3
     - cache_control: String (optional) - Specifies caching behavior along the request/reply chain
     - storage_class: String (optional) - Specifies the storage class for the copied object.
 The valid values are specified in the [aws s3 docs](https://docs.aws.amazon.com/AmazonS3/latest/API/API_CreateMultipartUpload.html#AmazonS3-CreateMultipartUpload-request-header-StorageClass).
 When unset, the class will be 'STANDARD'
+- logger: Object (optional) - logger with info and error methods for logging, defaults to a null logger (no logging)
 - requestContext: String (optional) - this parameter will be logged in every log message, if not passed it will remain undefined.
 - abortController: optional AbortController instance which can be used to abort a copy
 - maxConcurrentParts: optional integer to controll how many concurrent copies are used, defaults to 4